carpentries/instructor-training/_extras/checkout.md

 If you want to do your final demonstration(s) in a language other than English, please let us know in advance so that we can find someone to moderate.

-> Note that we will pick the segment of the lesson you are to teach
-> on the day of the demonstration,
-> so you must be prepared to teach any part of your chosen lesson.
+**Note:** we will pick the segment of the lesson you are to teach on the day of the demonstration, so you must be prepared to teach any part of your chosen lesson.

 For your demonstration,
 you will screen-share through Google Hangouts